AlexandreDecan/sismic/docs/execution.rst

 An interpreter :py:meth:`~sismic.interpreter.Interpreter.execute_once`
-(resp. :py:meth:`~sismic.interpreter.Interpreter.execute`) method returns an instance of (resp. a list of) :py:class:`sismic.model.MacroStep`.
+(resp. :py:meth:`~sismic.interpreter.Interpreter.execute`) method returns an instance of (resp. a list of) :py:class:`sismic.interpreter.MacroStep`.
 A *macro step* corresponds to the process of consuming an event, regardless of the number and the type (eventless or not) of triggered transitions.
 A macro step also includes every consecutive *stabilization step* (i.e., the steps that are needed to enter nested states, or to switch into the configuration of a history state).

-A :py:class:`~sismic.model.MacroStep` exposes the consumed :py:attr:`~sismic.model.MacroStep.event` if any, a (possibly empty) list :py:attr:`~sismic.model.MacroStep.transitions` of :py:class:`~sismic.model.Transition` instances, and two aggregated ordered sequences of state names, :py:attr:`~sismic.model.MacroStep.entered_states` and :py:attr:`~sismic.model.MacroStep.exited_states`.
+A :py:class:`~sismic.interpreter.MacroStep` exposes the consumed :py:attr:`~sismic.model.MacroStep.event` if any, a (possibly empty) list :py:attr:`~sismic.interpreter.MacroStep.transitions` of :py:class:`~sismic.interpreter.Transition` instances, and two aggregated ordered sequences of state names, :py:attr:`~sismic.interpreter.MacroStep.entered_states` and :py:attr:`~sismic.interpreter.MacroStep.exited_states`.
-In addition, a :py:class:`~sismic.model.MacroStep` exposes a list :py:attr:`~sismic.model.MacroStep.sent_events` of events that were fired by the statechart during the considered step.
+In addition, a :py:class:`~sismic.interpreter.MacroStep` exposes a list :py:attr:`~sismic.interpreter.MacroStep.sent_events` of events that were fired by the statechart during the considered step.
 The order of states in those lists determines the order in which their *on entry* and *on exit* actions were processed.
-As transitions are atomically processed, this means that they could exit a state in :py:attr:`~sismic.model.MacroStep.entered_states` that is entered before some state in :py:attr:`~sismic.model.MacroStep.exited_states` is exited.
+As transitions are atomically processed, this means that they could exit a state in :py:attr:`~sismic.interpreter.MacroStep.entered_states` that is entered before some state in :py:attr:`~sismic.interpreter.MacroStep.exited_states` is exited.
-The exact order in which states are exited and entered is indirectly available through the :py:attr:`~sismic.model.MacroStep.steps` attribute that is a list of all the :py:class:`~sismic.model.MicroStep` that were executed.
+The exact order in which states are exited and entered is indirectly available through the :py:attr:`~sismic.interpreter.MacroStep.steps` attribute that is a list of all the :py:class:`~sismic.interpreter.MicroStep` that were executed.
 Each of them contains the states that were exited and entered during its execution, and the a list of events that were sent during the step.

 A *micro step* is the smallest, atomic step that a statechart can execute.
-A :py:class:`~sismic.model.MacroStep` instance thus can be viewed (and is!) an aggregate of :py:class:`~sismic.model.MicroStep` instances.
+A :py:class:`~sismic.interpreter.MacroStep` instance thus can be viewed (and is!) an aggregate of :py:class:`~sismic.interpreter.MicroStep` instances.

-This way, a complete *run* of a statechart can be summarized as an ordered list of :py:class:`~sismic.model.MacroStep` instances, and details can be obtained using the :py:class:`~sismic.model.MicroStep` list of a :py:class:`~sismic.model.MacroStep`.
+This way, a complete *run* of a statechart can be summarized as an ordered list of :py:class:`~sismic.interpreter.MacroStep` instances, and details can be obtained using the :py:class:`~sismic.interpreter.MicroStep` list of a :py:class:`~sismic.interpreter.MacroStep`.

 Observing the execution